krandiash/gpt3-nli/README.md

 I also included the output of each stage of my dataset creation process in `data/`.

 _Disclaimer:_ this dataset has not been filtered in any way.
 If you notice any text that is offensive, I'll be happy to remove it from the data.
+This repository is not owned by or associated with OpenAI.

 If you use this dataset, please include a link to my blogpost and this Github repository.
 Feel free to contact me at kgoel [at] cs [dot] stanford [dot] edu.